This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 The tax authority may register the company retrospectively, on its own initiative, if a business fails to register at the correct time.

-Distance selling occurs when a taxable supplier in one EU country supplies and delivers goods/services to a customer in another EU country who is not registered or liable to be registered for VAT.
-Such customers are known as non-taxable persons and include private individuals and businesses as well as other organisations that are not registered for VAT (either because of their size, or the fact that they are exempt from having to register due to the nature of their activities).
-Common examples of distance sales are goods supplied by mail order and via the internet.
+Registration for VAT in Estonia may also be required where a non-established EU business is involved with distance selling of goods or provision of digital services.
+Distance selling occurs when a taxable supplier in one EU country supplies and delivers goods to a customer in another EU country who is not registered or liable to be registered for VAT.
+Provision of digital services takes place when telecommunications, broadcasting and electronic services are provided to a customer in another EU country who is not registered or liable to be registered for VAT.
+Such customers are known as non-taxable persons and include private individuals and businesses as well as other organizations that are not registered for VAT (either because of their size, or the fact that they are exempt from having to register due to the nature of their activities).
+The common examples of distance sales are goods supplied by mail order and via the internet.

 • the supplier becomes liable to register for VAT in Estonia